elaine84/jupyter-synchronized-folders/design.md

 # Implementation details #

-This would be implemented as an jupyter notebook backend extension.
+This would be implemented as a Jupyter notebook backend extension.
 We'd use a very small subset of git commands, tied specifically into GitHub, to provide this synchronizing functionality.

 ## Synchronization ##